TestStack/uia-custom-pattern-managed/README.md

 }
 ```

 It is important step: for work with UIA WPF uses notion of AutomationPeers, thus to expose some new functionality custom WPF control, we have to define our own `AutomationPeer` descendant type and add something there.
-Like this (`WpfAppWithAdvTextControl\AdvTextBoxAutomationPeer.cs`):
+Like this ([here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/WpfAppWithAdvTextControl/AdvTextBoxAutomationPeer.cs)):

 ```csharp
 public class AdvTextBoxAutomationPeer : TextBoxAutomationPeer, ICaretPositionProvider